rackerlabs/support-how-to/content/cloud-backup/cloud-backup-agent-logging-basics.md

 approximately 13 GB of logs written to the cache volume (1 primary log and 12 rollover logs, each approximately 1000 MB in size).

-**Warning:** The cache volume is typically the system drive.
+**Warning**: The cache volume is typically the system drive.
 Setting `MaxFileSize` to a value that causes the system volume to fill up can have serious consequences on the server.
 The consequences can include (but are not limited to) causing database corruption of the Cloud Backup agent, which causes restores, cleanups, and backups to fail, and cripples the server in other ways.
 If you need a large amount of space for TRACE logging, ensure that the space is available on your system drive, with more room available for other applications and files.
 Alternatively, consider setting your log path in **log4cxx.xml** (`param name="File"`) to a volume with sufficient space to hold the maximum amount of data that is generated by the logs.

 After the problem is diagnosed, we recommend that you return these parameters to their original values to conserve disk space.

 ### Where to store saved logs

-Logging in INFO mode, or lower, generates a relatively small amount of log volume, but verbose logging (such as DEBUG and TRACE) can quickly accumulate a large amount of data.
+Logging in INFO mode or lower generates a relatively small amount of log volume, but verbose logging (such as DEBUG and TRACE) can quickly accumulate a large amount of data.
 The preferred method of saving log files is through the **Request Agent Log** button on the server Cloud Backup **System Details** page.
 However, there might be times when this is impossible or impractical.
 In those cases, you might have to save the log files manually.
 The path to your log files is in the `File` parameter of the **log4cxx.xml** configuration file.

 When you save log files manually, compress the saved logs by using a zip or archive utility.
 Even when they are compressed, log files are sometimes too large to attach to a support ticket.
 To make your logs easily available to Rackspace Support, we recommend that you upload them to your Cloud Files account in a public container.
 From there, you can copy the download links for the log files and paste the links into your support ticket.

 ### Locations of Cloud Backup agent files